penumbra-zone/dex-explorer/PORTFOLIO_ANALYSIS.md

 ### 4. Integration Improvements

-- Connect the `useBalances` hook from Cosmos to the main assets table
+- Finalize integration of the `useUnifiedAssets` hook with the AssetsTable component
-- Merge Penumbra and Cosmos balances in a consistent format
-- Map assets between chains for proper display and operations
+- Improve asset mapping between chains for proper display and operations

 ## Technical Approach

-1. **Data Integration**:

-   - Create a unified data structure that combines Penumbra and Cosmos assets - use the penumbra pd Asset for this.
-   - Build utility functions to calculate total values and proportions - these might already exist.

-2. **UI Components**:
+1. **UI Components**:

    - Modify `AssetsTable` to display combined assets
    - Create new visualization components for the dual asset bars - we already have an asset bar, so probably just extend that.
    - Implement expandable rows showing asset locations
    - Build modal components for deposit/withdraw actions

-3. **Additional Features**:
+2. **Additional Features**:
    - Add loading and empty states for all new components

 KEEP IN MIND THESE USER JOURNEYS: ## User Flows